 Paper I consists of questions from General Medicine and Paediatrics.
 All total there are 120 questions to be completed within 2hours.

-General Medicine questions include topics like Cardiology, Gastro-intestinal, Neurology, Haematology, Endocrinology, Emergency medicines, Vitamin deficiency diseases etc. There will be total 96 questions asked under these categories.
+General Medicine questions include topics like Cardiology, Gastro-intestinal, Neurology, Haematology, Endocrinology, Emergency medicines, Vitamin deficiency diseases etc. There will be total of 96 questions asked under these categories.

 There are 24 questions to be asked under Paediatrics category.
 It includes questions related to Common childhood emergencies, Basic newborn care, birth defects, immunization, National programmes related to child health etc.